theupdateframework/taps/candidate-tuf-versions.md

 ### Delegations

-The TUF specification version(s) supported by a delegation does not need to match the version(s) supported by the top level metadata.
+The TUF specification version(s) supported by a delegation does not need to match the version(s) supported by the top-level metadata.
 A delegation may use the directory structure described above to indicate which TUF specification versions it supports.
 The TUF client is responsible for parsing the metadata from delegations using code that implements the appropriate specification